eudoxia0/cl-base58/README.md

 # Tests

 The encoded strings in the tests were created with Andresen's unmodified code, so they are correct.
 Probably.
-If a bug here causes your up-and-coming Lisp cryptocurrency to crash and burn, redirect all complaints to him.

 # License